esteinig/sketchy/README.md

 ### Online streaming analysis

-In a live sequencing run, `Sketchy` can be set to observe a directory (e.g. `fastq_pass` from live basecalling) in order to stream reads into the `Rust CLI`.
-A watcher waits for the `fastq` file to be completed before piping the filename to `/dev/stdout` and the reads into the `Rust CLI:
+In a live sequencing run, `Sketchy` can be set to observe a directory (e.g. `fastq_pass` from live basecalling) in order to stream reads into the Rust client.
+A watcher waits for the `fastq` file to be completed before piping the filename to `/dev/stdout` and into the streaming client:

 ```
-sketchy online watch -d /path/to/live/fastq | cat - \
+sketchy online watch -d /live/fastq | cat - | sketchy-rs stream --db saureus > test.sssh.tsv
-| sketchy-rs compute \
-    --sketch $SKETCHY_PATH/saureus.msh \
-    --ranks 20 \
-    --progress 1 \
-    --threads 4 \
-| sketchy-rs evaluate \
-    --features $SKETCHY_PATH/saureus.tsv \
-    --stable 1000 \
-> test.sssh.tsv
 ```

 ### Android mobile phones

-To set up the `Rust CLI` on Android mobile phones, the following can be done in a couple of minutes:
+To set up the Rust client on Android mobile phones, the following can be done quite easily:

 1. Install the [`UserLAnd`](https://github.com/CypherpunkArmory/UserLAnd) app
 2. Setup an `Ubuntu` image